mgoldenbe/search-framework/mainpage.md

 ## Managed nodes {#s-nodes}
 Managed nodes is another convenience that was achieved through the use of pre-processor.
 Defining the structure with the data stored by the search node using the `MANAGED` pre-processor symbol, provides reflection capabilities for that structure.
 In particular, this alleviates the need to define an output operator for that node.
 In addition, the framework is capable to compare the contents of two managed node and produce a string that summarizes the differences.
 These reflection capabilities come very handy for the textual log analysis tool.
 (The use of pre-processor to achieve reflection in `C++` is due to the author of [this](http://stackoverflow.com/a/11744832/2725810) post.)

-# Currently defined configuration options
-As explained in \ref s-configuration, the configuration options come in two flavors: compile-time and run-time.

-## Compile-time configuration options
-The following pre-processor symbols are currently in use:

-## Run-time configuration options
-The following command line options are currently accepted (this list can also be produced by running the compiled `default_cpp.cpp` with the `--help` option:

 # Installation {#s-install}
 The installation instructions in this section have been tested on `Ubuntu 16.04`.
 The framework has not been tested for non-`Linux` environments.